jiangts/blog/resources/templates/md/posts/2015-9-6-zero-to-one.review.md

 How is this possible?

 In a world of perfect competition, nobody can make a profit &mdash; nobody wins.
 Why?
-Because everybody single penny earned must be reinvested into the business.
+Because every penny earned must be reinvested into the business.
 Otherwise, your competitors will reinvest in their businesses and you will lose.
 In perfect competition, the only thing you can worry about is the competition, and as a result, you become enslaved to staying alive.
 Money becomes the only thing that